fani-lab/OpeNTF/README.md

 - `_template_cnn.yml`
 > example: `nmt_mycnn_model.yaml`

-**Step 2.** Modify the hyperparameters and other settings you wish to modify such as data paths.
-Such as the training steps, batch size, etc.
+**Step 2.** Modify the hyperparameters and other settings you wish to modify, such as data paths, such as training steps, batch size, etc.